Francis Rowe (politician)

-Francis James "Frank" Rowe (22 September 1860 – 23 October 1939) was an Australian trade unionist and politician who was a Labor Party member of the Legislative Assembly of Western Australia from 1927 to 1930, representing the seat of North-East Fremantle.
+Francis James Rowe (22 September 1860 – 23 October 1939) was an Australian trade unionist and politician who was a Labor Party member of the Legislative Assembly of Western Australia from 1927 to 1930, representing the seat of North-East Fremantle.

 Rowe was born in Melbourne to Susan Ann (née Stephens) and Francis Rowe.
 A trained stonemason, he arrived in Western Australia in 1900 and began working on the Fremantle Wharf.
 Rowe was elected secretary of the Fremantle Lumpers Union in 1902, and would serve in the position until entering parliament (including during the 1919 wharf riot).
 He also served on the board of Fremantle Hospital for 19 years, and was a member of the East Fremantle Municipal Council.